What is Curcumin With Piperine?

 Why Should You Combine Curcumin With Piperine for Use as a Supplement?

 The most cost-effective option for increasing the bioavailability of a Curcumin supplement is by pairing Curcumin with Piperine.

-Nootropics Depot recommends a Curcumin and Piperine ratio of 1000mg of Curcumin to 6mg of Piperine.
+Nootropics Depot recommends a Curcumin and Piperine ratio of 1000mg of Curcumin to 6mg of Piperine per serving.